Tuesday, 22 March 2016

 Here I am taking break from chronologically following the top 1000 films of all time to watch number 209 on the list: Rob Reiner's 1986 Stand By Me.
 I have just recently finished reading the Stephen King novella of which the film is based on, so I decided to rewatch it and see how the two compared.

-Set in 1959, Stand by Me follows the story of four best friends: the quiet and reserved Gordie Lachance (Wil Wheaton,) the group's leader Chris Chambers (River Phoenix) the flamboyant and mentally unhinged Teddy Duchamp (Corey Feldman) and the timid Vern Tessio (Jerry O'Connell) When Vern Tessio hears here the body a recently deceased local body Ray Brower might be, the four friends resolve to find the body and bring him home.
+Set in 1959, Stand by Me follows the story of four best friends: the quiet and reserved Gordie Lachance (Wil Wheaton,) the group's leader Chris Chambers (River Phoenix) the flamboyant and mentally unhinged Teddy Duchamp (Corey Feldman) and the timid Vern Tessio (Jerry O'Connell) When Vern Tessio hears about the recently deceased local boy Ray Brower, the four friends resolve to find the body and bring him home.

-This is arguably the ultimate film of childhood innocence, discovery and exploration.
-It is a great film in how it can make audiences long for childhoods where you had no responsibility and had the freedom to whatever you wanted. it made me think back to when I was twelve years old and I was off exploring with my friends.
+This is arguably the ultimate film of childhood innocence, discovery and exploration, as well as destruction of that innocence.
+It is a great film in how it can make audiences long for childhoods where you had no responsibility and had the freedom to whatever you wanted.
+It made me think back to when I was twelve years old and I was off exploring with my friends.
 Even if I didn't realise it those were the best days of my life.

-Stand by Me also perfectly captures what a group of young boys are really like.
-Throughout the film, the four boys are constantly mocking each other, whether that be calling each other retards or making jokes about their mothers.
-Again this makes me think of how what groups of boys are really like.
+Stand by Me also perfectly captured what a group of young boys are really like.
+Throughout the film, the four boys are constantly mocking each other, whether that be calling each other retards or making yo mamma jokes.
 We express affection for friends by teasing each other.

 Their menace is felt by their hobbies of playing mailbox baseball and scarring themselves.
 The other major difference comes at the film's end.
 Whilst in both versions, Gordie's group find Ray Brower first and successfully face off Ace's group, in the novella Ace's group later beats up Gordie's group in retribution.
 This doesn't happen in the film.
 Secondly, whilst only Chris dies in the film, Chris, Teddy and Vern all die in the book.
 Of the two endings, I much prefer the ending of the film.
 I feel that it correlates better with the nostalgic tone of the movie.

-I think this is a great film that engages brilliantly with the themes of nostalgia and sentimentality whilst touching upon deeper themes such as abusive fathers.
-The final line of the film is spoken by an adult Gordie Lachance and is my favourite: "I never had friends later on like the ones I had when I was twelve.
+This was a great film that engages brilliantly with the themes of nostalgia and sentimentality whilst touching upon deeper themes such as abusive fathers.
+The adult Gordie Lachance finishes the film with this fantastic line: "I never had friends later on like the ones I had when I was twelve.
 Jesus, does anyone?"